Mallorca – 6 nights

 - Acrophobia may be an issue for some, especially the Archduke’s Path and the subsequent descent into Deia.

 - Not all the accommodation is staffed at all times.

 Why not spend an extra night in Soller and hire a bike from Tramuntana Tours.
 Explore the Soller valley and its byways, ride down to Port Soller for a swim.

 Using shortening options: 7½-17km per day, 2¾ - 5½hrs

-Well-marked paths and good signage; Valdemossa to Soller hard, scrambling, vertiginous for some (both avoidable).
+Well-marked paths and good signage; Valldemossa to Soller is hard, scrambling, vertiginous for some (see below).
 Highest point on route: 900m.